 - § IP address.
-The source router's IP address. - § Flow protocol.
-The version of Flow or sFlow the source uses when exporting flow data. - § Sample rate.
+The source router's IP address. - Flow protocol.
+The version of Flow or other sampled protocols, such as sFlow, NetFlow v9 (Lite), and J-Flow, the source uses when exporting flow data. - Sample rate.
 The rate at which the source is polling interface data.